vernjan/tech-notes/notes/design/system-design/storage.md

 ### NVMe-oF (over Fabrics)

-- replaces PCIe transport with fabrics
+- replaces PCIe transport with fabrics (remote access)
+    - **RDMA** - remote direct memory access
+        - direct mapping of the client's memory to the server (host) memory, server CPU and OS are bypassed
+        - RNIC - RDMA capable NIC
+        - **RoCE2** - **RDMA over Converged Ethernet**, InfiniBand, iWARP
+    - **FC-NVMe** - over Fibre Channel, high performance, secure, costly
+    - **NVMe-TCP** - over standard TCP/IP network, a bit higher latencies but easy to use, available and scalable
 - **discovery** - return names and addresses of NVMe subsystems
-- **subsystem** - typically a storage array
+- **NVMe subsystem** - typically a storage array
+    - identified by NQN
     - one or more physical fabric interfaces (ports)
     - one or more controllers (attached to ports)
     - one or more NVM storage mediums